vivisl/Parking-Guiding-LINEbot/README.md

 ![alt tag](https://i.imgur.com/vTFEj2L.jpg)

 ### Deploy the LINEbot Program to Heroku
 Make some changes to the ```app_run.py``` and deploy it to Heroku using Git.
-Please also reffer to this tutorial  https://github.com/twtrubiks/Deploying-Flask-To-Heroku to clearly know how to deploy flask to heroku.
+Please also reffer to [this tutorial]( https://github.com/twtrubiks/Deploying-Flask-To-Heroku) to clearly know how to deploy flask to heroku.
 ```
+cd parking-space-guiding
 git add .
 git commit -am "make it better"
 git push heroku master